aeporreca/funkdigen2/README.md

 cargo build --release
 ```

-after downloading the source code on the [Releases](https://github.com/aeporreca/funkdigen2/releases) page (or cloning this repository, if you want the latest changes).
+inside the directory where you have uncompressed the source code downloaded from the [Releases](https://github.com/aeporreca/funkdigen2/releases) page (or cloned this repository, if you want the latest changes).
+After compiling, the executable `funkdigen2` (or `funkdigen2.exe`) will be found in the directory `./target/release`.

 ## Output formats